NADIA NOVA

 but what about assets nadia senpai? i cant draw or make music

-its important to know that its a fake and unreasonable expectation that selfmade indie games HAVE TO look like remastered tsukihime or umineko just because they're also visual novels. instead go look at the original versions and how far they get with far simpler solutions
+its important to know that its a fake and unreasonable expectation that selfmade indie games HAVE TO look like remastered tsukihime or umineko just because they're also visual novels. like even regarding these vns, consider looking at the original versions and how far they get with less cgs and far simpler visuals and coding effects

-go dig through some visual novel or visual novel adjecent jam entries on itch io and build an idea of what the gays are actually making. here are the entries for two jams ive hosted. menhera vn jam and yuri game jam 2024, but keep in mind a good portion of these entries are by developers who have already made a lot of games in the past and comparing yourself and your projects expectations directly to them would be unreasonable
+go dig through some visual novel or visual novel adjecent jam entries on itch io and build an idea of what the gays are actually making. here are the entries for two jams ive hosted. menhera vn jam and toxic yuri vn jam, but keep in mind a good portion of these entries are by developers who have already made a lot of games in the past and comparing yourself and your projects expectations directly to them would be unreasonable.

-what i want to say is that even if your game doesnt have perfectly rendered animated anime girls and handpainted backgrounds there is an endless way to still have visuals and put together a game. you do not even need to draw a single thing to make a vn if you dont want to. but that being said, i rather see a vn with bad art than no vn at all. the only way to improve is by Doing instead of Worrying
+what i want to say is that even if your game doesnt have perfectly rendered animated anime girls and handpainted backgrounds there is an endless way to still have visuals and put together a game. you do not even need to draw a single thing to make a vn if you dont want to or cant. but that being said, i rather see a vn with bad art than no vn at all!! the only way to improve is by Doing instead of Worrying

-for images and backgrounds my advice is to either use sites like pixabay or just google "CC0 pictures" and you can use these in your games uncredited.
+for images and backgrounds my advice is to either use sites like pixabay or unsplash or just google "CC0 pictures" and you can use these in your games uncredited. some sites kinda suck shit nowadays because enshittification so theres community efforts of sharing photos too.

-when you have pictures you can thjrow them into krita, photopea or whatever you want and google "how do i x" questions until you know what to do what you want. personally when i do backgrounds is just like to stack some layers and try if color dodge or multiply layer mode looks more fun or simply just run them through filters. this is what i always do and its a classic vn background solution for a reason, even games like tsukihime, higurashi and umineko have used this
+when you have pictures you can throw them into krita, photopea or whatever you want and google "how do i x" questions until you know what to do what you want. personally when i do backgrounds i just like to stack some layers and try if overlay or multiply layer mode looks more fun or simply just run them through filters. this is what i always do and its a classic vn background solution for a reason, even games like tsukihime, higurashi and umineko have used this.

-one background trick is that if you have blender skills you can make a scene there as well, either use the renders directly or throw some effects. there are also sites for free to use models you should be using because i thikn its a waste of time to make every single lamp or door handle from scratch when someone else has already done them and is letting you use them for free.
+a more advanced background trick is that if you have blender skills you can make a scene there as well, either use the renders directly or throw some effects or paint over the renders. you can find tutorials for vn background making on youtube too. if you go the 3d route, there are unlimited sites for free to use models you should be using because i think its a waste of time to make every single lamp or door handle from scratch when someone else has already done them and is letting you import them into your blender scene for free.

 heres a link for a directory for an overwhelming about of CC0 assets